-The Affordable Care Act (ACA) was signed into law by President Obama in 2010.
-Many of the health care and health insurance changes the ACA calls for are particularly important for women living with HIV (HIV+).
-Some of the changes have already gone into effect, while others are scheduled to begin later in 2013 and in 2014.
+The Affordable Care Act (ACA) was signed into law in the US by President Obama in 2010.
+Many of the health care and health insurance changes suggested in the ACA are particularly important for women living with HIV (HIV+).
+Almost all of the changes have now gone into effect.
+For a timeline of scheduled changes, click here.

 Women often feel the burden of health care costs more than men.
 Generally, women earn less than men.
-In addition, most HIV+ women have children or others living in their household who need care.
-It doesn't help matters that insurance companies have often charged women more than men for the same health insurance and were able to list pregnancy as a pre-existing condition (also a cause for charging more or refusing coverage altogether).
-In combination, these factors have made it especially difficult for HIV+ women to get the care and treatment they need to stay healthy.
+In addition, most women living with HIV have children or others living in their household who need care.
+It does not help matters that insurance companies have often charged women more than men for the same health insurance and have been able to list pregnancy as a pre-existing condition (also a cause for charging more or refusing coverage altogether).
+In combination, these factors have made it especially difficult for women living with HIV to get the care and treatment they need to stay healthy.

 The ACA provides for several changes that can dramatically improve the health of women living with HIV.
 These include:

 Increasing Access to Care

 - Enables states to provide access to Medicaid for people living below 138 percent of the federal poverty level.
 In addition, Medicaid eligibility is now determined based on income alone; disability status will no longer be required.
 In a 2012 decision, however, the United States Supreme Court ruled that it was unconstitutional to require states to expand their Medicaid coverage.
 Therefore, states can choose whether or not to expand coverage.

 As a result, only some states have chosen to expand their Medicaid coverage and change their eligibility requirements through the ACA; others are still deciding.
 Many of the states that have decided not to expand Medicaid are also the states where the highest numbers of people living with HIV live.
 Many states in the southeast region, for example, where the HIV epidemic is the worst, have chosen not to expand Medicaid.